isoboroff/edl-jig/README.md

 }
 ```

-### search
+### test
-The purpose of the `search` hook is to perform an ad-hoc retrieval run - multiple runs can be performed by calling `jig` multiple times with different `--opts` parameters.
+The purpose of the `test` hook is to perform an EDL run - multiple runs can be performed by calling `jig` multiple times with different `--opts` parameters.

 The run files are expected to be placed in the `/output` directory such that they can be evaluated externally by `jig` using `trec_eval`.